 Our global photography agency has assembled the options we provide clients along with our recommendations to help you achieve your desired look.

 The interactive look is what some law firms are leaning towards.
-In this setting, we also recommend your attorneys wear clothing similar to what they’d wear when meeting with clients.
+In this setting, we also recommend your lawyers wear clothing similar to what they’d wear when meeting with clients.

 Window and interior environments have been most popular in recent years because it lets your firm’s personality shine through and highlights aspects of your office.